- The Civil War Letters of Private Daniel Reedy, Company E, 48th Pennsylvania Infantry

 Friday, February 2, 2007

-Sometime around 7:00 p.m. on the evening of April 18, 1861, some 475 Pennsylvanians, organized into five companies of volunteer militia, arrived in Washington.
+Sometime around 7:00 p.m. on the evening of April 18, 1861, some 475 Pennsylvanians, organized into five companies of volunteer militia, arrived in Washington, D.C.
 They were the first organized volunteer soldiers to reach the capital after the commencement of the Civil War.
-Fort Sumter had been fired upon less than one week earlier and it had been but three days since President Lincoln issued his first of what proved to be many calls-to-arms.
-The arrival of the Pennsylvanians help set many in Washington at ease, including President Lincoln himself.
+Fort Sumter had been fired upon less than one week earlier and it had been but three days since President Lincoln issued his first call-to-arms, seeking 75,000 men to serve for ninety days.
+The arrival of these Pennsylvanians help set many in Washington at ease, including President Lincoln himself.
 In fact, so thankful was the recently inaugurated president that he paid these five companies a personal visit and insisted on shaking the hands of all of the nearly 500 volunteers from the Keystone State.
 The companies were quartered in the halls and chambers of the U.S. Capitol building, and Lincoln slowly made his way around to each of the five units, thanking each member for their service and their prompt arrival.

 Some in the crowd rushed toward the Pennsylvanians with knifes and pistols, only to be stopped by the increasingly overwhelmed police force.
 Gunpowder was sprinkled on the floors of one of the cars, hoping a match would be struck by one of the Pennsylvanians on their way to the capital.
 An attempt to hijack the train was made, but was quickly averted when the engineer drew his sidearm and threatened to kill those making the attempt.
 Then a shower of bricks, stones, bottles, and other projectiles fell among the Pennsylvanians, injuring a number of them.